heliogoodbye/Snippets/README.md

 2. **Add New Snippet**:
    - Click `Add New` to create a new snippet.
    - Enter a title and the content for your snippet.
-   - You can use the standard WordPress editor to format the snippet content.
+   - Use the standard WordPress editor to format the snippet content.
    - Click `Publish` to save the snippet.

-#### 3. Insert Snippets into Posts or Pages
+### Inserting Snippets into Posts or Pages

 1. **Get the Snippet ID**:
    - Each snippet you create will have a unique ID.
 You can find the ID in the URL when editing a snippet or in the snippets list.